brilla-ai/brilla-ai/docs/CONTRIBUTING.md

 # Contributing To nsmqai
-Contributions to the project as alwyas welcome!
+Contributions to the project as always welcome!
 Please see issue specific guidelines below.

 ## Bug Reports
 Noticed a bug?
 Utilize the Issue tab to create any issues/bugs to report it.
 Thank you for helping us improve!